-NZ IFRS 9 Financial Instruments (effective for periods commencing after 1 January 2018)
+NZ IFRS 9 Financial Instruments (NZ IFRS 9)

+NZ IFRS 9 is effective for the Company from 1 October 2018.
 NZ IFRS 9 addresses recognition and measurement requirements for financial assets and financial liabilities, impairment requirements that introduce an expected credit loss impairment model and general hedge accounting requirements which more closely align with risk management activities undertaken when hedging financial and non-financial risks.